 But it’s not a matter of making an either-or choice between more RAM and a faster CPU—each can be as important as the other, and are reliant and complementary to the other, as well as to the performance capabilities of your motherboard, hard drive, and other computer components.

-One way to get the best of both worlds is to pair the new 8th Generation Intel® Core™ processor with Intel® Optane™ memory.
+One way to get the best of both worlds is to pair the latest Intel® Core™ processor with Intel® Optane™ memory.
 This smart memory technology complements standard RAM while helping to enhance your long-term hard drive memory for amazing system responsiveness when compared to adding additional RAM alone.
 Your employees will be able do many of their computer tasks more quickly and more efficiently.

-If you need to improve the way your employees work, a computer powered by 8th Gen Intel® Core™ processors with Intel® Optane™ memory could be the answer you’ve been looking for to the age-old “RAM vs. Processor” debate.
+If you need to improve the way your employees work, a computer powered by the latest Intel® Core™ processors with Intel® Optane™ memory could be the answer you’ve been looking for to the age-old “RAM vs. Processor” debate.